 Pursuant to WAC 392-172A-02040, the District will conduct "child find" activities calculated to reach all students with a suspected disability, for the purpose of locating, evaluating and identifying students who are in need of special education and related services, regardless of the severity of their disability.
-The child find activities shall extend to students residing in the District, whether or not they are enrolled in the public school system
+The child find activities shall extend to students residing in the District, whether or not they are enrolled in school.